Pico Laser Pigmentation in Singapore

 Most treatments are tolerated well.
 A tingling sensation is commonly felt.
 We use numbing cream prior to your treatment to maximise comfort and experience.

-Depending on the type of condition treated, you may notice early results after the first treatment session.
+Depending on the type of condition treated, you may notice early results after your first treatment session.

 Avoid exfoliants, AHA/BHA and retinoids for at least one week after your procedure to avoid unwanted skin irritation.